 Medicines available without a prescription may help relieve

-pain relievers such as aspirin, ibuprofen, or acetaminophen to relieve facial
+a pain reliever such as acetaminophen or ibuprofen to relieve facial

 - Try using a